• Skip to primary navigation

 This also stays good over days, when refrigerated.
 So make this more if you want and store it for later use.
 Of course the chili powder mentioned wasn't enough, so I added green Chilies as well.
 Konda was saying that it was sacrilege to intent of trying a new country.
 I said I can't be serving a dish that might not be equal on a spicy level.

-In this particular relish I made, it is written that peanuts are added when there is no meal available.
+In this particular relish recipe I found on fandom, it is written that peanuts are added when there is no meal available.
 I felt it took off on the peanut attachment we have.

 Tomato and Peanut Relish